EXPLAINER-Why Asia's biggest economies are backing hydrogen fuel cell cars

 WHY HAVEN'T FUEL CELL CARS CAUGHT ON YET?

 A lack of refuelling stations, which are costly to build, is usually cited as the biggest obstacle to widespread adoption of FCVs.
-At the same time, the main reason cited for the lack of refuelling infrastructure is that there are not enough FCVs to make them profitable.
+At the same time, the main reason cited for the lack of refuelling infrastructure is that there are not enough FCVs to make the stations profitable.

 Consumer worries about the risk of explosions are also a big hurdle and residents in Japan and South Korea have protested against the construction of hydrogen stations.
 This year, a hydrogen tank explosion in South Korea killed two people, which was followed by a blast at a Norway hydrogen station.